 For that matter something along these lines might even account for the leeching of magic, and the profound failure of the will to live which effectively killed Tom’s mother, Merope.
 You certainly don’t get the impression that Merope Gaunt was likely to have been able to produce a Patronus, do you?

 Indeed, how do we know that the crippling despair that Merope Riddle fell into after her husband left her didn’t eventually attract one.
 One which sensed that she bore young, which they could use.
 When she finally stumbled up the steps of that (Muggle) orphanage she might not have been alone.

 For that matter, she may have already shown up on the Dementors’ radar, before young Tom was even an issue.

 We have been told that Dementors inhabit the darkest, filthiest of places.
 Places of hopelessness and despair.

-Sounds a lot like the House of Gaunt, doesn’t it?
+Sounds a lot like what we were shown of the House of Gaunt, doesn’t it?

 Indeed, the Gaunt hovel was exactly the kind of place that would have made a Dementor feel right at home.
 Particularly when Morfin was living there by himself.
 Or perhaps, after Marvolo returned from Azkaban to find his daughter fled, leaving him on his own.
 He died there, at some point in the two and a half years before his son followed him home.
 The place was isolated enough to have made it unlikely that any of the Gaunts would have been able (or willing) to call for assistance if so confronted.
 One wonders whether the Dementors might have followed “one who got away”.